Ridgewood High School (Florida): Academics

-By 2004, Ridgewood High School had a graduation rate of 80%, exceeding the Pasco County average of 72% and state of Florida average at 68%.
+By 2004, Ridgewood High School had a graduation rate of 80%, exceeding the Pasco County average of 72% and the state of Florida average of 68%.
 Its dropout rate of 2.2% was lower than both the district and state averages at the time.

 The school's curriculum offered 14 classes of Advanced Placement, an honors program, and many Dual-Enrollment options due to the proximity to Pasco-Hernando State College.
 Ridgewood was also the pilot school for a wellness program in Pasco County, to improve and teach good habits for now and in the future.
 80% of Ridgewood High School students moved on to post-secondary education in 2004, the school reported.

 In 2006, Ridgewood High School won the state championship of the Odyssey of the Mind competition, representing the state of Florida against the world.
 In recent years, however, the school's state test results had declined.

 Athletics

 Ridgewood High School won its first Pasco County All-Sports Trophy in 1986 after winning the district title in cross country, track, baseball and soccer.
 "The other schools kid us a lot," said Principal Wendell Krinn to the St. Petersburg Times in 1986.
 "They call us the University of Ridgewood or the Taj Mahal of the county."

 RHS continued this success and won two state titles in Boys' Cross Country under then Coach Glenn Cable in 1991 and 1999.
 Ridgewood won the Class 3A state title in Fast-Pitch Softball in 1992, led by coach Marlyn Bavetta, defeating Berkeley Preparatory School by a score of 7–6.
 Ridgewood achieved success in both sports during the 1990s with victories at both the district and conference level.

 Competing in a group of 61 high schools in Citrus, Hernando, Hillsborough, Pasco and Pinellas counties, participating in 19 different sports, Ridgewood High School was recognized in 1992 as a winner of the fourth annual St. Petersburg Times All-Sports Championship, paced by state titles in boys cross country and softball.
 The football stadium is also the winter and spring break home to the Phi Delta Theta cycling team from Indiana University.
 The Phi Delta Theta team has won the Little 500 3 times, in 1982, 1996, and 2001.

 With its athletics program drawing to a close in 2018, the final games for Ridgewood's teams were marked by gatherings of former coaches and players for the last home baseball game on April 24.
 The following month, the Boys' Basketball team made it to the region finals, playing its last playoff game at home before an emotional crowd of 1,500 fans and players.